 A study of the many investments available for individual portfolios.
 Emphasis is placed on the risks inherent in investments and the methods and techniques of analysis used in selecting securities for investments.
 Prerequisite: completion of Base Curriculum; BUAD 360; or instructor permission.

-An integration of management functions learned in previous classes into a workable approach to profitable resort operations.
+An integration of management functions learned in previous classes into a workable approach to profitable tourism & hospitality operations.
 Students are encouraged to take this course during their last semester; graduating seniors are given priority in enrollment.
-Prerequisite: completion of Base Curriculum; BUAD 150; BUAD 334; BUAD 360; BUAD 399; or instructor permission.
+Prerequisites: completion of Base Curriculum; BUAD 150; BUAD 334; BUAD 360; BUAD 399; or instructor permission.

 The formal analysis of an organization’s macro and industry environment; its mission and goals; and strategy formulation, implementation, and control.
 This is a capstone course which integrates the student’s knowledge from the areas of accounting, finance, marketing, and management.
 Students are encouraged to take this course during their last semester; graduating seniors are given priority in enrollment.
 Prerequisites: completion of Base Curriculum; BUAD 185; BUAD 333 or 350; BUAD 360; and senior standing; or instructor permission.